AaronAsAChimp/aaronasachimp/docs/intro.md

 # Intro

-This is a collection of guides for various web design and development tasks.
+This is a collection of guides for various web design and development topics.